 I needed a real business.

-So I did my research and learned the most important steps to launch a gym:
+So I did my research and learned the five most important steps to open a gym:

 1. Establish a budget and write a business plan